BrentGrammer/PWA-app/NOTES/Workbox.md

 - [See this post on when sync occurs](https://stackoverflow.com/questions/53786395/service-workers-when-does-the-browser-sync-back-again):
   - 5 minutes after and 15 minutes after a connection is established?
 - Manually fire a sync event in the browser: got to dev tools -> Application -> Service Workers and enter your sync tag into the Sync field and press `Sync`
+- If you don't see a sync event when reconnecting in Chrome, you may need to wait 5 or 15 minutes, or just send another request which will trigger the sync event.
+- You can use the background-sync plugin from Workbox if you want as well as make your custom implementation (see `sw-base.js`)

 ## Further Resources